JabeenFathimaa/Week_1/README.md

 By performing **histogram analysis, scatter plots, correlation heatmaps, and boxplots**, we gain a deeper insight into the dataset, detect potential issues like outliers, and understand feature relationships.
 This analysis helps in better data preprocessing and model building in the next phase.

+# WEEK_3
+# Machine Learning Model to Predict the Solar Power Generation

+## Project Overview

+This project involves building a Machine Learning model using Linear Regression to predict solar power generation.
+The model takes relevant input features and predicts the generated power in kilowatts (kW).
+The dataset is split into training and test sets, and performance is evaluated using Mean Absolute Error (MAE).

+## Dataset

+The dataset consists of multiple features related to solar power generation, with the target variable being generated_power_kw.
+Ensure the dataset is properly loaded into a DataFrame (df) before proceeding.

+## Implementation Steps

+1. Load and Prepare Data

+Drop the target column generated_power_kw from the features (X).

+Assign generated_power_kw as the target variable (y).

+2. Split the Dataset

+The dataset is split into training (80%) and testing (20%).

+3. Feature Scaling

+Standardization is applied to normalize the feature values.

+4. Train the Model

+A LinearRegression model is trained using the scaled training data.

+5. Evaluate the Model

+The model is tested on both training and test sets.

+Performance is measured using Mean Absolute Error (MAE).

+## Model Performance

+Mean Absolute Error on Test Set: This measures how far predictions are from actual values on unseen data.

+Mean Absolute Error on Train Set: This helps assess how well the model fits the training data.

+## Summary

+This README provides an overview of a Machine Learning project that predicts solar power generation using a Linear Regression model.
+It outlines key steps, including data preparation, dataset splitting, feature scaling, model training, and evaluation using Mean Absolute Error (MAE).
+Additionally, it highlights potential improvements such as using advanced models, feature engineering, and hyperparameter tuning.